samesystem/graphql_rails/docs/components/model.md

 ### attribute.property

-By default graphql attribute names are expected to be same as model methods/attributes, but if you want to use different name on grapqhl side, you can use `propery` option:
+By default graphql attribute names are expected to be same as model methods/attributes, but if you want to use different name on grapqhl side, you can use `property` option:

 ```ruby
 class User